Dr. Brett Geithman

 From 2006 to 2008 he was the Assistant Principal at McGaugh Elementary in Los Alamitos Unified School District.
 Prior to becoming an administrator, he was a Long Beach Unified School District elementary teacher and also taught at the secondary level in alternative settings.

-He and his wife, Kristy, are proud LCMSD parents of two Hall Middle schoolers.
+He and his wife, Kristy, are proud parents of a Hall Cougar and a Redwood Giant.